-The distribution of shares of Orion common stock in the Distribution is expected to be treated as a taxable distribution to Realty Income common stockholders (which will include the former VEREIT stockholders that received Realty Income common stock in the Merger and continue to hold such stock as of the close of business on the record date for the Distribution) for U.S. federal income tax purposes.
-Accordingly, an amount equal to the fair market value of the shares of Orion common stock received by a U.S. holder (as defined in "Material U.S. Federal Income Tax Consequences") of Realty Income common stock in the Distribution is expected to generally be treated as a taxable dividend to the extent of the U.S. holder's ratable share of any current or accumulated earnings and profits of Realty Income allocable to the Distribution, with the excess treated first as a non-taxable return of capital to the extent of the U.S. holder's tax basis in Realty Income common stock and any remaining excess treated as capital gain.
-A U.S. holder's has basis in shares of Realty Income common stock held at the time of the Distribution is expected to be reduced (but not below zero) to the extent the fair market value of shares of Orion common stock distributed by Realty Income to such holder in the Distribution.
-The U.S. holder's holding period for such Realty Income shares for U.S. federal income tax purposes will not be affected by the Distribution and accumulated earnings and profits affected by the Distribution and the property in the property of the capital come or other applicable withholding agents may be required or permitted to withhold at the applicable rate on all or a portion of the Distribution or payled by withholding and selling a portion of the short of the U.S. holders account with the withholding seents may be required or permitted to withhold at the applicable rate on all or a portion of the none of the contractive to the otherwise would be distributed to non-U.S. holders or by withholding from other property held
+The distribution of shares of Orion common stock in the Distribution is expected to be treated as a taxable distribution to Realty Income common stock the Merger and continue to hold such stock as of the close of business on the received Realty Income common stock in the Merger and continue to hold such stock as of the close of business on the record date for the Distribution) for U.S. federal income tax purposes.
+Accordingly, an amount equal to the fair market value of the shares of Orion common stock received by a U.S. holder (as defined in "Material U.S. Federal Income Tax Consequences") of Realty Income common stock in the Distribution is expected to generally be treated as a taxable dividend to the extent of the U.S. holder's ratable share of any current or accumulated earnings and profits of Realty Income allocable to the Distribution, with the excess treated first as a non-taxable return of capital to the extent of the U.S. holder's tax basis in shares of Realty Income common stock hand any remaining excess treated as capital gain.
+A U.S. holder's tax basis in shares of Realty Income common stock hald at the time of the Distribution is expected to be reduced (but not below zero) to the extent the fair market value of shares of Orion common stock distributed by Realty Income to such holder in the Distribution exceeds such holder's ratable share of Realty Income "s current and accumulated earnings and profits allocable to the Distribution.
+The U.S. holder's holding period for such Realty Income shares for U.S. federal income tax purposes will not be affected by the Distribution.
+Realty Income will not be able to advise you of the amount of earnings and profits of Realty Income until after the end of the calendar year in which the Distribution occurs.
+Realty Income or other applicable withholding agents may be required or permitted to withhold at the applicable rate on all or a portion of the Distribution payable to non-U.S. holders (as defined in "Material U.S. Federal Income Tax Consequences") of Realty Income common stock, and any such withholding would be satisfied by Realty Income or such agent by withholding and selling a portion of the shares of Orion common stock that otherwise would be distributable to non-U.S. holders or by withholding from other property held in the non-U.S. holder's account with the withholding agent.

-Although Realty Income will be ascribing a value to the shares of Orion common stock in the Distribution for taxing purposes, this valuation is not binding on the United States Internal Revenue Service (the "IRS") or any other taxing authority.
+Although Realty Income will be ascribing a value to the shares of Orion common stock in the Distribution for tax purposes, this valuation is not binding on the United States Internal Revenue Service (the "IRS") or any other taxing authority.
 These taxing authorities could ascribe a higher valuation to those shares, particularly if shares of Orion common stock trade at prices significantly above the value ascribed to those shares by Realty Income in the period following the Distribution.
 Such a higher valuation may cause a larger reduction in the tax basis of Realty Income common stock held by its common stockholders or may cause such stockholders to recognize additional dividend or capital gain income.
-You should consult your tax advisor as to the particular tax consequences of the Distribution to you, including the applicability of any U.S. federal, state, local and non-U.S. tax laws.
+You should consult your tax advisor as to the particular tax laws.